johnsonzhang434/SeetGeek/docs/isaacreq.md

 - open /login
 - Enter a valid email in element `#email` (ex. `test@test.com`)
 - Enter `aaa111!!!!` into element `#password`
-- validate that there is an `#message` element that contains the message "email/password format is incorrect"
+- validate that there is an `#error` element that contains the message "email/password format is incorrect"

-## Test Case R1.P.4.6 - Valid passwords work
+## Test Case R1.P.4.5 - Valid passwords work

 Actions: